hapax/hapax.github.io/assets/shower.md

 does not billow.
 Once again, it's back to the drawing board.

-#### The Coandă effect
+#### Entrainment and the Coandă effect

-As Peter Eastwell explains, Bernoulli's equation doesn't apply to the situations above because they all involved *friction*.
+Bernoulli's equation doesn't apply to the situations above because they all involved *friction*.

 #### References